diego-aquino/proffy/README.md

 ## :rocket: Features

-- Register waste collection institutions, with support to name, image, address and type of items colleted.
+- Visual feedback and pleasant UI
+- Proffy (teacher) registration, supporting class subject, available schedules and personal data, such as name, profile avatar and bio
-- Search for waste collection sites by city.
+- Search for registered teachers, filtered by subject, weekday and time

 ## :gear: Technologies